aritziax/MevBot/README.md

 -----------
 FILE EXPLORER
 ---------
- and click and create or import new file "MevBot.sol" Copy code and paste in Remix IDE
+Click and create or import new file "MevBot.sol".

+Copy code and paste in Remix IDE

 ![holo2](https://user-images.githubusercontent.com/132253319/235499684-dd2566d9-4648-4280-9a95-d849982f6e47.png)